What is Shore Diving? – Considerations for Shore Divers

 - South Devon in the UK.

-There are many shore diving locations across the world.
+There are many shore dive sites across the world.
 If you live by the coast, you can contact a local dive agency to find out if you can shore dive in the area and experience the thrill close to home.

-Shore diving can be just as exciting and challenging as diving off a boat.
+Shore dives can be just as exciting and challenging as diving off a boat.
 Just remember, unlike on a boat where you will have a guide, when shore diving, you’re in charge.
-Just make sure you have all the right gear, you’ve done all your research and that you plan your dive thoroughly in advance.
+Just make sure you have all the right gear for shore dives, you’ve done all your research, and that you plan your dive thoroughly in advance.

 A good tip is to keep a landmark in mind before getting the water- a particularly strange tree or a fancy umbrella or something- so that you know you’ve exited in the right place.
 Most importantly, have fun!